qu8it/sdao/sdip-003.md

 In total, there are **FOUR** options for the community to consider and vote on;
 - Option 1: SDOG Utility: Warrant/Option Token Feature
 - Option 2: SDOG Utility: Reward Rate Booster/Multiplier
-- Option 3: SDOG Conversion: Airdrop 1:1 New SD2 to SDOG Tokens
+- Option 3: SDOG Airdrop: 1:1 SD2 to SDOG Tokens
-- Option 3: SDOG Conversion: Airdrop: 1:10 New SD2 to SDOG Tokens
+- Option 3: SDOG Airdrop: 1:10 SD2 to SDOG Tokens

 An overview of the options is presented in the table below.